Polycystic kidney disease (PKD) causes many fluid-filled sacs (cysts) to develop in the kidneys.

-The most common type is an inherited condition called autosomal dominant polycystic kidney disease (ADPKD).
+The most common type of PKD is an inherited condition called autosomal dominant polycystic kidney disease (ADPKD).
 With ADPKD, problems commonly do not develop until the age of 30-50, with some people never developing any problems.

 What is polycystic kidney disease?